 Carminatives have antispasmodic properties and prevent stomach cramps and pain.
-It helps reducing the pain while passing air.
+It helps to reduce the pain while passing air.

-Digestives break down complex foods and makes digestion easier.
+Digestives break down complex foods and make digestion easier.
 Gas expellers, as the name suggests work by expelling the gas in an enormous quantity at one go.

 Ayurveda recommends using a wide variety of herbs for treating flatulence.
 They are:

 - Ajamoda or Celery is excellent for flatulence.
 A powerful carminative, the oil extracted from the seeds of celery helps in reducing abdominal pain and cramps.